-|Down Payment Gift||Applicant may receive any percentage of the down payment as a gift from family or other eligible source.|
+|Down payment gift||Applicant may receive any percentage of the down payment as a gift from family or other eligible source.|

-The Conventional 97, as the name suggests, allows home buyers to borrow ninety-seven percent of the home’s price.
-Unlike the HomeReadyTM option, these loans are available to applicants at any income level buying a home in any location.
+The Conventional 97, as the name suggests, allows home buyers to borrow 97% of the home’s price.
+Unlike the HomeReady option, these loans are available to applicants at any income level buying a home in any location.

-The drawback to a 3% down loan is that the interest rate may be higher to compensate for the smaller amount down.
+The drawback to a 3% down loan?
+The interest rate may be higher to compensate for the smaller amount down.

-Plus, a down payment gift can cover the entire amount down in some cases.
-Check with your lender for gift and donor documentation requirements.
+Plus, a down payment gift can cover the entire amount in some cases.
+Check with your loan officer for gift and donor documentation requirements.

-Without a gift, the applicant will need to verify a valid source of the down payment such as a savings or checking account.
+Unless it’s a gift, the applicant will need to verify a valid source of the down payment such as a savings or checking account.